Gaddafi son: from heir apparent to frightened fugitive

 Saif al-Islam - a name which translates as the sword of Islam - had vowed to go down fighting.

-But in the end, the graduate of the London School of Economics was captured, nursing a hand wound, without a struggle.
+But in the end, the graduate of the London School of Economics was captured, nursing a hand wound, without a shot being fired by fighters from the mountains of Zintan.

-On the plane that took him to an uncertain future in the town of Zintan on Saturday, a robed Saif al-Islam first hid his face and dodged questions from a Reuters reporter on board.
+On the plane that took him to an uncertain future in the town of Zintan, a robed Saif al-Islam first hid his face and dodged questions from a Reuters reporter on board.
 He later confirmed he was okay and said his hand had been injured in an earlier NATO air raid.

-After landing, hundreds of people crowded around the aircraft, shouting "Allahu Akbar" (God is greatest), trapping him inside for more than an hour.
+After landing, hundreds of people crowded around the aircraft, shouting "Allahu Akbar" (God is greatest), trapping him inside for more than two hours.

 Many Libyans believe Saif al-Islam knows the location of billions of public money stolen by the old regime - but when detained, his captors said, they found only a few thousand dollars.